teracyhq-incubator/django-boilerplate/README.rst

 django-boilerplate
 ==================

-``django-boilerplate`` offers best practices to organize and start any Django project.
+``django-boilerplate`` promotes best practices to organize and start any Django project.

 Continuous Integration
 ----------------------